 I would like to purchase some insurance that will cover my medical or travel expenses if I contract COVID-19 in my destination or have to self-quarantine.
 How much coverage should I purchase?

 Firstly, you need to check with your provider to see if their product covers just emergency medical claims or if it also includes cancellation or interruption coverage as well.
 Some products may offer one but not both.
 Having some amount of coverage for COVID-19 is obviously better than having no coverage while you are travelling.
 How much is enough depends on many factors particular to your circumstances, such as where you are travelling, what your travel expenses are and what might happen to you when you get there.
-The risk of incurring large medical expenses is higher in countries with higher costs for medical services.
+The risk of incurring large medical expenses is greater in countries with higher active COVID-19 case-counts, more active variants and/or higher costs for medical services.

 - A 10-day hospitalization in the Intensive Care Unit on a ventilator in Miami, Florida could easily run up a bill exceeding USD$ 500,000.
 COVID-19 patients in severe respiratory failure may need ECMO (Extracorporeal Membrane Oxygenation) with costs that could easily exceed $1,000,000.